 Now install the CPU on the motherboard and apply a very small amount of thermal material.
 Then place the CPU cooler on the and assemble it.
 A water cooler can be installed after the motherboard is installed.

 Next install the RAM into the motherboard sockets.
 M.2 NVMe SSD should also be installed before the motherboard is installed.
+While RAM and M.2 SSD can be installed with the motherboard in place, it is easier to attach them first.

 Now that the motherboard is ready, the I/O shield can now be placed in the chassis so that it snaps into place.
 Sometimes the I/O shield does not fit into place on some chassis properly for some reason.
 With the shield in place align the motherboard to the shield and the index peg to position the motherboard.
 Check to be sure the I/O shield is completely accessible and adjust the placement if necessary.
 Now the remaining 6-32 screws can be placed and lightly tightened.
 The motherboard should be firmly in place.
 Check the I/O shield again to be sure it is properly accessible.